-Survey Your Students.
+Survey your students.

-Climate surveys are a great way to amplify students' voices and make students feel that they are active participants in creating a school culture where everyone feels welcomed and supported.
+Climate surveys are a great way to amplify students' voices and make students feel that they are active participants in creating a school culture where everyone feels welcomed, supported and included.
 Survey data can also help you design activities that focus on the most important diversity and equity issues in your school.
 Our experience has shown that schools implementing surveys report greater program buy-in among students overall.

-Implement ADL Anti-Bias Curriculum.
+Implement ADL anti-bias curriculum.

-ADL has created anti-bias curriculum guides that provide sequential lessons to help youth in grades K-12 build a strong foundation for analyzing and confronting bias.
-These lessons are a great way to reach the entire student body consistently throughout the school year through regular classroom instruction, required classes and/or dedicated advisory periods.
-To learn more about the curricula, please visit https://www.adl.org/education/resources/tools-and-strategies/anti-bias-curriculum-guides
+ADL has created anti-bias curriculum guides that provide sequential lessons to help students in grades K-12 build a strong foundation for analyzing and confronting bias.
+These curriculum guides are a great way to reach the entire student body consistently throughout the school year through regular classroom instruction, required classes and/or dedicated advisory periods.
+To learn more about the curricula, please visit www.adl.org/education/resources/tools-and-strategies/anti-bias-curriculum-guides

-Host an ADL Workshop.
+Host an ADL workshop.